 - 1. State agencies should obtain a validated banking institution deposit receipt for all monies deposited with a State Treasury authorized banking institution.
-Agencies using desktop scanners should print documentation after the electronic deposit is made, showing how much the deposit was for and when the deposit was made.
+Agencies using desktop scanners should print documentation after the electronic deposit is made, showing the amount of the deposit, the location id used and when the deposit was made.
 The print screen will act as the Agency's validated deposit receipt. - 2.
 The amount deposited must be verified by an individual independent of the personnel who had access to the monies and/or deposit.
 Verification consists of comparing the validated Deposit Ticket or receipt with the amount(s) recorded in the state agency records to confirm agreement. - 3.
 Validated bank receipts should be kept on file until the independent annual audit report for that fiscal year has been officially issued. - 4.
 After the agency audit report for a fiscal year has been issued, validated bank receipts/tickets should be sent to the State Records Center and Archives to be stored in accordance with state archiving policies and procedures.